A Salute To Uncle Joe

-There’s a story behind the American flag which hangs in our mezzanine.
+There’s a story behind the American flag which hangs in the Screenflex mezzanine.
 Overlooking production, we proudly display the American flag to remember our devotion to our country and Uncle Joe.

 Rich remembers Uncle Joe’s Tuesday night visits with the family.
 They enjoyed many activities together one of his favorites included fishing.
 Rich recalls at the age of 7, fishing trips to the Vermillion River.
 On this one particular trip, his father lent him his new Pflueger Supreme reel and rod.
 Rich remembers wanting to catch the biggest fish in the river.
 In order to catch the biggest fish in the river, he would cast his line way out as far as it could go he could get closer to those really big fish.
 He counted, one, two three, cast….oops!
 The entire reel and rod released from his hands and into the river it flew.
 The only thought running through Rich’s head was, “Will I see my 8th birthday”?
 He was scared but Uncle Joe acted quickly.
 Using a grab hook, Joe pulled out that reel and rod from the river.
 Rich was extremely grateful.
 He thought he would never see his dad’s new reel again.